 Indeed, many photographers act in this way.
-They think that posting photos about them interests other people.
-They make a monumental mistake.
-Nobody is interested in this kind of images.
+They think that posting photos where they brag about their lives may interest others.
+This is a monumental mistake.
+No one is interested in self-centered images of pride.

-The human being is centered on himself.
-If someone is looking at photos, it is to learn something that will help him.
+The human being revolves around himself.
+If someone chooses to look at a photo, it is most likely to learn something that may help him.

-He does not want to see the photos of a photographer who wants to flatter his own ego.
+It is boring to see the photos of a photographer who only works to flatter his own ego.

 Before starting a photo project, I record all my ideas in a special notebook.
 I list all the points I would like to address.
-This exhaustive list will allow me to define precise objectives of my project as well as the goals to reach.
+This exhaustive list helps me to define the precise objectives of my project as well as my goals.

-If I had to make an analogy, listing the reasons for a project, would be like planning for an essay, a dissertation or an oral presentation.
-This plan will guide you throughout your project.
-Of course, it will not be set in stone.
-It may change depending on the shooting conditions.
-But the main guidelines will remain.
+Listing my reasons for a project is like planning for an essay, a dissertation, or an oral presentation.
+It guides me throughout my project.
+Of course, it is not set in stone.
+This plan may change depending on the shooting conditions, nevertheless, the main outline remains.

 Step 2: Define the Message Delivered in Your Photos